White Claw Hard Seltzer: Popularity in the U.S.

 From 2016–2020, hard seltzer sales increased at a triple-digit annual rate.
 In 2019, White Claw was noted the top-selling hard seltzer in the country, with 60 percent of the category market.
 The same year, the surge in White Claw's popularity was met with a national shortage.
 Throughout 2019, White Claw's popularity grew as a result of the hard seltzer's being circulated through viral social media videos, similar to the advertising of Bang Energy Drink.
 In the White Claw social media videos, many included the slogan "Ain't no laws when you're drinking Claws," coined in a video by YouTube comedian Trevor Wallace which gained 4.2 million views.

 In July 2020, White Claw recorded a 246.7% increase in sales when compared to the summer months of 2019.

-Flavors and Varieties
+Flavors and varieties

-There are 28 flavors of the White Claw divided into 5 varieties.
-With Hard Seltzer Surf being the newest addition and Hard Seltzer Surge having the highest alcohol content of 8%.
+There are 29 flavors of the White Claw, divided into five varieties.
+The non-alcoholic seltzers are the newest addition as of December 2023, with Hard Seltzer Surge having the highest alcohol content of 8%.